Louisiana Insurance Denial Attorneys

 The Louisiana insurance denial lawyers at Arnold & Itkin are ready to assist you.
 Our firm has fought for our clients against the nation's largest insurers, often in some of the largest or deadliest accidents in recent history.
 We've helped our clients receive compensation for their hospitalization costs, long-term care, lost income, pain and suffering, and other hardships, giving them a second chance at life.
 Our results show how effective we are at taking insurance companies to court—our settlements and verdicts total in the billions of dollars.

-Don’t let insurance companies use their power to push you around only to deny your claim.
+Don’t let insurance companies use their power to push you around, only to deny your claim.
 Contact our Louisiana insurance denial lawyers today at (888) 493-1629.
-Our team is ready to provide a free consultation of your case and advise you with the next steps toward recovery.